 With so many drivers on the roadway, it’s no wonder that driving offenses are considered the most frequent run-in with law enforcement.
 As highway patrol and police officers enforce the laws on the road, including driving under the influence, fleeing or eluding police, reckless driving or driving without a license, drivers face the risk of heavy fines.
 Recurring violations often result in the revocation of a driver’s license, driving privileges or a jail sentence.

 If you or someone you know has been charged with a DUI, or has been implicated in another driving-related offense, it is imperative that you retain adequate legal representation.
 The experienced attorneys at Lotze Mosely are a team that specializes in cases regarding driving infractions.
-We offer a free initial consultation to discuss your case.
+We offer an initial consultation to discuss your case.